matthiku/cSpot/readme.md

 #### Mandatory Steps
 1. In the root of your web server's http or html directory (depending on Apache or Nginx), run the command `git clone https://github.com/matthiku/cSpot.git` to download c-SPOT and install it into the folder 'cspot'.
 (The folder can be renamed to your liking)
 2. In the root folder of the project, copy the file **.env.example** to **.env** and customize it for your environment.
 Mainly, configure your database name, db user name and db password for c-SPOT and enter the connectivity details for your mail server in order to be able to send confirmation emails to users.
+Important: Also update the domain name!
-3. Run `php artisan key:generate` to initialize they key for the Laravel framework
+3. Run `composer update` to install all the dependencies
-4. Run `composer update` to install all the dependencies
+4. Run `php artisan key:generate` to initialize they key for the Laravel framework
 5. Create a new (empty) database on your mySQL server with the aforementioned parameters (db name, user name and password etc.).
 6. Run `php artisan migrate` to initialize your c-SPOT database
 7. Edit the file .env and replace all values enclosed in <...> with their proper values!